 In Europe and Australia, taking a gap year between high school and University is essentially a rite of passage.
 In fact, if you don’t take that time away, people wonder why you didn’t choose to travel.
 The gap year is an opportunity for young people to learn how to deal with challenging situations, thrive outside of their comfort zones, interact with people from different cultures, adapt to new environments, and learn responsibility, humility, how to live on a budget and be accountable for themselves.
 This concept doesn’t just apply to young people, so we thought to ourselves, why can’t we take an “adult gap year”?
 Call it what you wish: escaping the newly elected President in America, adult gap year, mini retirement, long-term travel abroad, indefinite departure…

 So we donated many of our “things” to Goodwill, put our furniture in storage in Seattle, gave up our apartment and waved goodbye to the April gloom.
 Elated and free, we set off on our journey with the whole world ahead of us.
 We had no more timelines, no more deadlines, no more obligations, no more bills, no more paychecks, and nobody to please but ourselves.
 We were finally free.
-And I’m happy to report that through this six months of travel with the love of my life, I did in fact, discover my true happiness…and so much more.
+And I’m happy to report that through these six months of travel with the love of my life, I did in fact, discover my true happiness…and so much more.

 Here is a recap of the last six months of our lives in a nutshell with some data that I collected along the way (the cover photo of this blog post is a snapshot of where we have traveled to (in orange).
 The grey is where we have yet to visit!: